 Being first to the market garners a lot of backlinks.
 Coverage may include links to your site via mentions of your company or an opportunity to guest post on another site.

 Without outreach, you’re just pushing out content and hoping someone will bite.
 And we all know that doesn’t work.
 Always ask for a backlink.

 When your content reach is validated with backlinks from authoritative websites and influencers in your space, you are proving your thought leadership campaigns are working.
 After that happens, website traffic will likely increase, boosting your PR campaign’s effectiveness.

 At this point, you might be noticing a theme, but the adage, you never get what you don’t ask for, is ringing loudly and as true as ever.

 Don’t just wait for a publication to notice your product and review it.
 Seek them out.
 Just make sure you’re reaching out to the right people.
 Research the publication and make sure their audience is a good fit for your product.

 Find out whether or not the publication even prints reviews–if they don’t, move on to one that does.
 Secondly, is their website in the same niche as your product?
 It should be if you want your product review to be well received and drive traffic to your product page.

-After reviewing a product, it is rare that a publication will not include a link to the product.
-However, it’s always smart to reach out to the publication to ensure they will include a backlink to your site or product page.
+After reviewing a product, rarely, a publication will not include a link to the product.
+However, it’s always smart to reach out to the publication to ensure they will include a backlink to your site or the product page.

 4. Guest Posting